-Survey response rates, or participation rates as we prefer to call them, are themselves often a measure of engagement; a measure of how engaged employees are with the survey and feedback process.
+Survey response rates (or participation rates, as we call them) are often a measure of engagement.
+In other words, they are a measure of how engaged employees are with the survey and feedback process.

-We’ve also done some analyses and found a moderate relationship between participation rates and employee engagement levels.
-However, the relationship is nowhere near perfect and there does appear to be a trade off effect above the 85-90% mark.
+At Culture Amp, we have also done some analyses and found a moderate relationship between participation rates and employee engagement levels.
+However, the relationship is nowhere near perfect, and there does appear to be a trade-off effect above the 85-90% mark.

-Is 100% participation on a staff survey good?
+Is 100% participation in a staff survey good?

 How to increase employee survey participation rates

 Below, we’ve compiled a list of tips and ideas for improving your staff survey response rates.
 If you’re struggling to get your employees to participate, try out some (or all!) of the following:

 Have a survey communication framework in place.
 How you communicate each survey to your employees is critical to achieving high participation rates.
 For example, you need to communicate what the survey will measure, why the survey is important for the organization, what employees can expect throughout the process and more.